 Here is one of the most important fall landscaping maintenance tips when it comes to managing trees if you have a tree removed, have the stump removed as well.
 Stump grinding ensures that the tree will not come back, and it also helps to keep insects away.
 A rotting stump in your yard is an invitation for pests.

 If you have fruit trees planted in your yard, one of the fall maintenance tips for these types of trees is to remove the “phantom fruit”.
 Phantom fruit is the fruit that was not picked when ripe and that starts to rot on the tree.
 It is important that this fruit is picked off the tree.
 Phantom fruit can prevent blooms the next season, they invite bugs and disease.
 Cleaning up your fruit trees by getting rid of unusable fruit is important.

 Fall is also a great time to fertilize your trees.
-You can buy tree spike fertilizer that is a slow-release that will help your trees, especially fruit trees overwinter.
+You can buy tree spike fertilizer which is a slow-release that will help your trees, especially fruit trees overwinter.
 You simply use a mallet to hammer the spikes near the base of the tree and nature does the rest.

 Before you set out the fertilizer spikes it is a good idea to remove any fallen leaves from the base of the tree.
 Decaying leaves invite a wide range of diseases.
 You may have to get out there a few weekends in a row to manage the leaves, but it is well worth the effort.